You Lying Sack Bluffing Game Overview

 In addition to accepting an offer of a hidden good thing, there is one other way to get items out of your own pile.
 If you’re the active player with the good thing hidden in your hand and none of the other players take it, YOU get the benefit.
 Look at the number on the die and distribute that many one at a time to each of the other players.
 At any point, if any player reaches or exceeds ten bad things in their pile, they are out of the game.
 The last player still in the game wins.

 Because the rules are so simple and the gameplay straightforward, You Lying Sack is one of those games that can easily be played with an assortment of ages, making it a great idea for family bonding.
-You Lying Sack is available for purchase on Exploding Kittens’ website.
-As with other products in their catalog, you can look for it at major retailers such as Target.
-Keep an eye on their Amazon store for this and other entertaining games!
+While other products from Exploding Kittens may currently be available at local or online retailers, if you want to get your hands on You Lying Sack right now then order a copy direct from their website!
 I’m not lying when I say that Exploding Kittens has been *exploding* with quality games over the past year or so.
 You can get updates about their latest releases on social including Facebook and Twitter.

 Have you ever seen Penn Jillette work his magic in person?